 How are Valuations Derived and Applied?

-To determine property values throughout the municipality, a qualified valuer is engaged by Council.
+To determine property values throughout the municipality, a qualified valuer is appointed by the Valuer General Victoria.

 The valuation assesses the amount a property would sell for at a specific date.
 The latest property sales, rental data, land type, buildings and their condition as well as other property improvements are also analysed as part of the valuation process.

 A profile of value levels for each area and property type in the municipality is then constructed and applied to individual properties.

 The annual rate notice provides three types of valuations and a brief explanation of each is as follows:

 - Site Value = Value of the land only (excluding all improvements)

 - Capital Improved Value (CIV) = Total market value of the land including buildings and all other improvements.